 Parent Referrals - Parents of students who did not receive a district referral letter, but who wish to have their children evaluated for gifted services, may submit a parent referral form to their child's SEARCH teacher in February.
-If the students is new to our school, you may contact me earlier to discuss earlier testing.
+If the students is new to our school, and has participated in a GT program in another county, you may contact me to discuss earlier testing.

 Superintendent's Advisory CommitteeLoudoun County sponsors an Advisory Committee for Gifted Education.
 This committee serves as a support to review and make suggestions about gifted programs and to promote community awareness of gifted education.
 School personnel, community members and parents are selected to serve on the committee.
 Every effort is made to have a broad-based group of committee members from all high school attendance areas.The committee provides an annual report and serves in an advisory capacity to the Division Superintendent of Schools and reports annually to him.
 Meetings are open to the public.
 Please check the LCPS Gifted Services page on the district website.Standardized Testing